Sharknado 2: The Second One

-Sharknado 2: The Second One is a 2014 American made-for-television science fiction action comedy horror disaster film and a sequel to the 2013 television film Sharknado and the second installment in the Sharknado film series.
+Sharknado 2: The Second One is a 2014 American made-for-television film and a sequel to the 2013 television film Sharknado and the second installment in the Sharknado film series.
 It was directed by Anthony C. Ferrante, with Ian Ziering and Tara Reid reprising their roles from the first film.
 The film premiered on July 30, 2014, and was the highest-premiering film on the Syfy Channel.

 In the film, Fin Shepard travels to New York with April Wexler and attempts to stop a group of sharknadoes that appear there.

 The third film, Sharknado 3: Oh Hell No!, was released on July 22, 2015.